justinbois/caltech_be_typical_schedule/typical_schedule.md

 # Typical schedule
-(specific courses are representive and may be substituted per option requirements)
+(specific courses are representative and may be substituted per option requirements)

 ## First year